Marcus Kinhult: Professional career

 In June, at the Walton Heath U.S. Open sectional qualifier in Surrey, England, he qualified for the 2019 U.S. Open at Pebble Beach, where he went on to record the lowest Sunday round of the tournament (66) to finish tied-32 in his first major on American soil.

 In November 2019, Kinhult finished second in the Nedbank Golf Challenge in South Africa, after losing in a playoff to Tommy Fleetwood.
 He finished the 2019 European Tour season 12th on the Order of Merit Race to Dubai rankings and was awarded 2019 Swedish Golfer of the Year, male and female.
 In January 2020, he reached a career best 81st on the Official World Golf Ranking.

 During a practice period in Spain in April 2021, Kinhult suddenly suffered an epileptic seizure, which caused him to take a break of several months from tournament golf.
 Seven weeks after the incident, Kinhult played nine holes of practice golf at his home course Skaftö GC in Sweden.
-He game back to competition at the Irish Open on the European Tour in the beginning of July 2021.
+He came back to competition at the Irish Open on the European Tour in the beginning of July 2021.

 In February 2022, Kinhult won the GolfStar Winter Series II on the Nordic Golf League.

+In 2024, Kinhult recorded two runner-up finishes.
+He lost a playoff at the KLM Open in June, and in December he began Sunday two strokes ahead of his closest challenger at the Alfred Dunhill Championship in South Africa, but ultimately finished a stroke back.